Heloshka/Nity-world-/README.md

 Contributions are welcome later once the basic structure is in place.
 Follow the repository to stay updated.

+## 🚀 Goal:

+To create an RPG ecosystem that will live, breathe, and evolve endlessly.

 ## License

 This project is licensed under the Mozilla Public License 2.0 – see the [LICENSE](./LICENSE) file for details.